SFWLtd/grad-academy/intro-to-databases/README.md

 1. Create a view to retrieve information as in exercise 2
 2. Create a stored procedure to transfer amount as in exercise 2
 3. Create a function to merge first name and surname
-4. Create a trigger to enforce that balance must be greater or equal to minimum deposit when creating an account.
+4. Create a trigger to enforce that an account balance must be greater or equal to the minimum deposit on insertion